Mission, Vision, Values, & History

 - Student Success

-History of Southern Crescent
+History of Southern Crescent Technical College

-Both in equipment and in facilities, Southern Crescent Technical College is constantly working to provide the most current, hands-on training to help stimulate the economic growth and development of this community.
+In both equipment and in facilities, Southern Crescent Technical College is constantly working to provide the most current, hands-on training to help stimulate the economic growth and development of this community.
 The tradition of academic excellence continues as the College expands and updates its facilities to help prepare today’s students for tomorrow’s workforce.

 In 1985, the State Board of Post-Secondary Vocational Education was established and existing schools were encouraged to join this network.
 Griffin Tech joined the system in July of 1987 and adopted the name Griffin Technical Institute.
 Governor Joe Frank Harris elevated the Board to a Department in July 1988, changing the name to the Department of Technical and Adult Education.

 In August of 1990, a 26,000 square foot office, classroom and lecture hall was added to the existing facility.
 The new Academic Building followed in the spring of 1995, which provided 15,297 square feet of additional classroom and office space.
-In September 1995, seven acres were acquired from the city of Griffin, and in February 1997, an additional two acres vacated by the Georgia State Patrol Station were acquired providing an additional 7,223 square feet of classroom and office space.
+In September 1995, seven acres were acquired from the City of Griffin, and in February 1997, an additional two acres vacated by the Georgia State Patrol Station were acquired, providing an additional 7,223 square feet of classroom and office space.

 In March of 2000, Governor Roy Barnes approved legislation to change the name of Georgia’s technical institutes to colleges.
-On July, 2000, Griffin Technical Institute officially became Griffin Technical College and began offering students more options for their education.
+In July 2000, Griffin Technical Institute officially became Griffin Technical College and began offering students more options for their education.
 The term “technical college” more accurately reflected the quality and levels of services provided by these institutions to the citizens of Georgia.